Using data to detect sarcasm in Aussie tweets

 Australians on Politics

 Over the last 20 years, satire has played an increasing role in the way Aussies express their opinions on politics.
-We reviewed Australian election related tweets from the 2019 elections and fed it through a sentiment analysis algorithm.
+We sourced over 110k Australian election related tweets from the 2019 elections and fed it through a sentiment analysis algorithm.

 At first glance, our results showed us that Aussies generally felt quite positive towards the election.